black-sliver/evermizer/README.txt

   the github source tree requires you to have python3 in PATH to build gen.h the zip distribution includes a pre-built gen.h

+EMSCRIPTEN BUILD INSTRUCTIONS:
+  make sure emscripten/emcc is configured and in PATH, run make wasm you may need to set some env variables, like EM_CONFIG=~/.emscripten

 CREDITS:
   Written by black_sliver